chiizujin/edsa/Norn of Infertility/readme.txt

 2. Norns with 2 or more toxins in their body over 95 may be immortal.
 3. Norns that reached adult before they were 30 minutes old are probably fast-agers.
-4. Norns with very low levels of energy or ATP may be immortal.
+4. Norns with very low levels of energy or ATP may be immortal (zombie).

 If any of these checks are matched then a "boing" sound will be heard and the Norn's name that is displayed above the NoK will have 1 or more extra letters